aleksandr-oliferuk/pcap2squid/README.md

 To change language of lightsquid report just change `$lang` parameter in [lightsquid.cfg](./lightsquid/lightsquid-1.8/lightsquid.cfg) and rebuild lightsquid image.

-If you are using [phpIPAM](https://phpipam.net/), you could using my [script](get-names.py) to complete lightsquid report with real names of ip-addrs users (realname.cfg).
+If you are using [phpIPAM](https://phpipam.net/), you could use my [script](get-names.py) to complete lightsquid report with real names of ip-addrs owners (realname.cfg).